nelsonjchen/blindnotdumb/content/primary2016-committed-but-concerned.md

 stance is a polar and exact opposite of my own, particularly right to privacy and encryption issues.
-She has made it clear that she doesn't see this as a priority, and if she had her way we'd be back in the pre-Snowden dark ages of unrestrained surveilance by our government against its own citizens.
+She has made it clear that she doesn't see this as a priority, and if she had her way we'd be back in the pre-Snowden dark ages of unrestrained surveillance by our government against its own citizens.
 Those of us who care about this stuff have also not forgotten the Clipper chip fiasco under Bill's regime - to be honest I half expect to see something even more insidious should